MGC Challenge

 Strive to lessen the impact of municipal operations on the local environment.

-10. Develop a green building policy for municipal facilities.
+10. Develop a green building policy for municipal/county facilities.

-11. Achieve green building certification for a municipal building.
+11. Achieve green building certification for a municipal/county building.

-12. Achieve green building certifications for at least 75% of municipal buildings.
+12. Achieve green building certifications for at least 75% of municipal/county buildings.

 Energy Efficiency & Renewable Energy